cthoyt/cthoyt.github.io/_drafts/2020-09-17-sars-cov-2-proteins-in-bel.md

 I'm not sure what happened to #11.
 UniProt isn't listing it here.
 There's also the Replicase polyprotein 1a, which lists nsp1-nsp11.
 I'm not sure what the difference is yet.

+When I first started writing this, I wasn't actually aware of the existence of the `uniprot.chain` entry in Identifiers.org.
+This makes things a lot better.
+However, this leaves two tasks for me:

+1. Integrate the `uniprot.chain` nomenclature into PyOBO such that identifiers can be validated and easily resolved to names
+2. Generate equivalence relationships in BEL linking the CURIE-named and ontologically-defined versions of each as in:

+    ```
+    p(uniprot.chain:PRO_0000449619) equivalentTo p(uniprot:P0DTD1 !
+R1AB_SARS2, frag(1_180))
+    ...
+    p(uniprot.chain:PRO_0000449633) equivalentTo p(uniprot:P0DTD1 !
+R1AB_SARS2, frag(6799_7096))
+    ```